apisitas/backend-concert/README.md

 npx prisma db seed

-for drop all data and table * development only * npx prisma migrate reset
+for drop all data and table * development only * it will run seed file too npx prisma migrate reset